Jucicarla/api-automation-tests-challenge-rest-assured/README.md

 ◆ Testes de API

-# Parte 1 - Conhecendo a API - Obrigatório
+# Parte 1 - Conhecendo a API -

-- A base para qualquer teste automatizado é o teste manual, portanto exploraremos a API primeiramente no Postman.
+A base para qualquer teste automatizado é o teste manual, portanto exploraremos a API primeiramente no Postman.

 TO DO:

 ◆ Você deverá fazer sua collection usando a API Restful-booker.

 ◆ Você deverá exportar a collection.